How to Plan A White Rim Trail Self-Supported Bikepacking Adventure

 Day 3: Murphy Campground back to your car

 Day 3 – the last day – was probably both my favorite and least favorite day.
-The start from camp is a super fun and moderately technical (at least with bags strapped to your frame) descent from Murphey’s Campground and from there, it’s lots of rolling doubletrack down to the Green River.
-There are still plenty of scenic vistas of Canyonlands and a few climbs, but overall the start of day 3 involves lots of rolling hills and some nice pedaling along the Green River.
+The start from camp was a super fun and moderately technical (at least with bags strapped to your frame) descent from Murphey’s Campground and from there, it’s lots of rolling doubletrack down to the Green River.

 Hardscrabble Climb